-A full scale studio model was built at ILM.
-To represent the interior of the Spacedock, a large thirty-foot miniature was constructed.
+A full-scale studio model was built at ILM.
+To represent the interior of the Spacedock, a large 30-foot miniature was constructed.
 “That was an elaborate electronic feat with all the neon and the working doors,” Ken Ralston remembered.

-There was kind of an interesting weird soft light in there, and I was so specific about the colour I wanted to achieve inside that space dock.
+There was kind of an interesting weird soft light in there, and I was so specific about the color I wanted to achieve inside that spacedock.
 I went round and round on it for a long time and then fought with the lab to print it correctly.

 The miniature was destroyed after Star Trek III, which meant a new one had to be built for the next movie.